-To have a cage in the right size and of the right type, is an important part in keeping your hamster healthy and comfortable.
+To have a cage in the right size and of the right type, is an important part of keeping your hamster healthy and comfortable.

-To help you find the best Syrian hamster cage for your furry little friend, we decided to compare and review the five best choices.
+To help you find the best Syrian hamster cage for your furry little friend, we decided to compare and review the four best choices.

 - 1 Important Factors When Choosing a Hamster Cage